MockbaTheBorg/MockbaModular/README.md

 These modules precisely recreate the classic Casio CZ series Phase Distortion waveforms.<br>
 The Saw, Square and Pulse oscillators can also work as LFOs.<br>
-If the LFO mode is selected, the FINE knob becomes a 5V offset for the output.
+If the LFO mode is selected, the FINE knob becomes a 5V offset for the output.<br>
+The CZOsc module merges all the CZ oscillators together.

 # Maug Series
 ![Alt text](./screenshot4.png)

 These modules recreate the classic Moog waveforms.<br>
 All the oscillators can also work as LFOs.<br>
-If the LFO mode is selected, the FINE knob becomes a 5V offset for the output.
+If the LFO mode is selected, the FINE knob becomes a 5V offset for the output.<br>
+The MaugOsc module merges all the Maug oscillators together.

 # Logic Series
 ![Alt text](./screenshot3.png)

-These modules implement multiple logic gates and functions.<br>
+These modules implement multiple boolean logic gates and functions.<br>
-The NOT module can work as a voltage inverter (phase inverter) when in analog mode.
+The NOT module can also work as a voltage inverter (phase inverter) when analog mode is selected.

 ## Background Color
 The default background color can be replaced by changing the svg file on the json configuration.<br>
-Just add an item called "Background" with the path to the background image filename.
+Just add or modify the item called "Background" with the path to the background image filename.
 Like so:<br>
 ```
 {
   "Background": "res/Empty_gray.svg",